Grants and Fellowship Opportunities

 Elizabeth D. Couey Award

-This award is named after the first Director of the Stony Brook Union and is awarded to a graduating senior(expected graduation date of December 2012, May 2013, or August 2013) for outstanding contributions towards the improvement and growth of student life at Stony Brook.
-Nominees must exemplify Elizabeth Couey’s unique qualities of exemplary service, visionary leadership, and an unceasing dedication to enhancing campus life.
+This award was established in 1974 in memory of the first Director of the Stony Brook Union and is awarded to a graduating senior(expected graduation date of December 2013, May 2014, or August 2014) for outstanding contributions towards the improvement and growth of student life at Stony Brook.
+Nominees must exemplify Elizabeth Couey's unique qualities of exemplary service, visionary leadership, and an unceasing dedication to enhancing campus life.

 Student Organization Awards